CosmoCreeper/ms/README.md

 # The FBC Sermon Search
-Data files not in the ./data/ directory should be deleted soon.
+Data files have been moved to the ./data/ directory.